neomerx/json-api/sample/README.md

 * Add meta to document, resource objects or link objects.
 * Show object links as references.
 * On/off showing ```self```, ```related```, ```links```, ```meta``` for each resource type individually for both main and included objects and links.
-* Specify what links should place objects to ```included``` and set default inclusion depth for each resource type independently.
+* Specify what links should place resources to ```included``` section and set default inclusion depth for each resource type independently.

 ## Neomerx JSON API performance test